liflab/beepbeep-3-book/markdown/use-cases/README.md

 Each state of the Moore machine is associated with an output value.
 For three of these states, the value to output is the empty event, meaning that no output should be produced.
 For the remaining two states, the value to output is the current content of Days, as defined in the processor's context.

-According to the semantics of the `Slice` procsesor, each output event will consist of a set, formed by the last output of every instance of the Moore machine.
+According to the semantics of the `Slice` processor, each output event will consist of a set, formed by the last output of every instance of the Moore machine.
 Thus, this set will contain the number of elapsed days of all items whose auction is currently open (the Moore machine for the other items outputs no number).
 This set is then passed to a function processor, which computes the average of its values (sum divided by cardinality).

 As a bonus, we show how to plot a graph of the evolution of this average over time.
 We fork the previous output; one branch of this fork goes into a Mutator, which turns the set into the value 1; this stream of 1s is then sent to a `Cumulate` processor that computes their sum.
-Both this and the second branch of the fork are fed into a function processor, that creates a named tuple where x is set to the value of the first input, and y is set to the value of the second input.
-The result is a tuple where x is the number of input events, and y is the average computed earlier.
+Both this and the second branch of the fork are fed into a function processor, that creates a named tuple where *x* is set to the value of the first input, and *y* is set to the value of the second input.
+The result is a tuple where *x* is the number of input events, and *y* is the average computed earlier.
 These tuples are then accumulated into a set with the means of another cumulative function processor, this time performing the set addition operation.
-The end result is a stream of sets of (x, y) pairs, which could then be sent to a Scatterplot processor to be plotted with the help of the MTNP palette.
+The end result is a stream of sets of (*x*,*y*) pairs, which could then be sent to a `Scatterplot` processor to be plotted with the help of the MTNP palette.

 ## Voyager Telemetry